Sexual violence: Assault, Abuse and Harassment

-There are resources both at Queen's and in Kingston to help you identify and cope with these issues, regardless of your race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, gender identification, sexual orientation, age, marital status, family status and disability.
-There is also a guide specifically for immigrant, visitor and refugee women in abusive relationships.
+We can help you identify and cope with these issues, regardless of your race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, gender identification, sexual orientation, age, marital status, family status and disability.

 How to help